 Restaurant supervisors, managers and employee-drivers also need to make sure any vehicles used for deliveries are in sound working condition, with regularly scheduled maintenance, extensive pre-trip inspections and other measures to ensure their safe operation and performance and reliability.

 Rather than have employee-drivers use their own vehicles, more restaurants are using their own vehicles for delivery.
-Besides giving them greater control over food quality and maintenance of vehicles used for their delivery service, the owned vehicles provide opportunities and signage and branding that enhance their visibility throughout the communities where many of their patrons and potential customers reside or work.
+Besides giving them greater control over food quality and maintenance of vehicles used for their delivery service, owned vehicles provide opportunities, signage and branding that enhance their visibility throughout the communities where many of their patrons and potential customers reside or work.

-Besides logistical issues, such as food being cold by the time its delivered, restaurants face potential liability for food-borne illnesses if certain foods aren’t maintained at a proper heat level.
-Furthermore, delivery services involved in accidents or other issues may trigger lawsuits against the restaurant from injured parties and their insurers that could involve substantial costs and result in enduring reputational damage.
+Besides logistical issues, such as food being cold by the time it’s delivered, restaurants face potential liability for food-borne illnesses if certain foods aren’t maintained at a proper heat level.
+Furthermore, delivery services involved in accidents or other issues may trigger lawsuits against the restaurant from injured parties and their insurers that could involve substantial costs and result in enduring reputation damage.

 In addition to establishing parameters for acceptable delivery times, restaurants need to contractually require that any third-party delivery service they use provide adequate levels of auto liability/delivery insurance and name the restaurant as an additional insured on their insurance policies.

 By understanding and addressing the exposures associated with any of the delivery options they choose to pursue, restaurant owners and managers will be in a position to get the best results from these services, including greater sales and enhanced customer satisfaction and loyalty.

 Restaurant Delivery Service Risk Management Coverage in NJ